danielo515/guuid-tester/readme.md

 - cryptojs.js uses CryptoJS library and does not fulfills the requirments

 # Testing an algorithm
-Test an algorithm is easy.
+Test an algorithm is easy:

 1. Create a new file that exports an object
 1. The exported object should fulfill the following interface
    ```js